raLaaaa/goblog-example/README.md

 ### Databaseservice

-The `databaseservice` is super simple and basically just a wrapper for the functions provided by storm.
+The `databaseservice` is super simple and is basically just a wrapper for the functions provided by `storm`.
 We have:

 - SaveToDatabase(entry models.BlogEntry)